 How it compares

-Pixlr X is the only online based tool on our list, making it a great raster graphic software program to try out if you’re already running into storage issues.
-Plus, if you’re looking for a program that will help save time, Pixlr X is a great program to try with its compatibility with Dropbox, auto-saving functionality, and mobile app.
+Pixlr Express is the only online based tool on our list, making it a great raster graphic software program to try out if you’re already running into storage issues.
+Plus, if you’re looking for a program that will help save time, Pixlr Express is a great program to try with its compatibility with Dropbox, auto-saving functionality, and mobile app.

 GIMP